Forms + Checklists

 At least 6 months before...

-Read the International Travel Policy from the Office of the Provost
+Read Stanford's International Travel Policy

 - Stanford's International Travel Policy impacts students, faculty, and staff traveling on Stanford-sponsored or Stanford-organized travel abroad.